 Recent studies have determined how lead is present in some lipsticks.
 While it is true that most lipsticks have a very small or trace amount of lead, it is dangerous when lead exceeds one part per million when the lip product is tested.
 Some products even tested to have 5,000 parts per million—which is especially dangerous when the product is being used frequently.
 It is best to do research whenever buying beauty products—especially something like lipsticks which are used for extended periods of time and sometimes can be ingested accidentally.

 Not all paints are dangerous, but those which have lead are.
 It was in 1991 when the U.S. declared that lead paint is actually the greatest environmental threat especially to children.
 It affects adults as well, which is why whenever dealing with paint, one must purchase those which do not have any lead.
 Also of note, old homes especially those which were built before 1978 have lead paint.
 Lead paint isn’t dangerous.
 But when it begins to peel, it releases harmful lead particles which can be inhaled.
 It is for this reason that when buying old homes, you must consult a professional before proceeding with renovations and DIY paint jobs.

-- Garden hoses – Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
-There are quite a number of garden hoses which have lead in them, especially since some of them are made from recycled materials.
+Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
+There are quite a number of garden hoses that have lead in them, especially since some of them are made from recycled materials.
 Most garden hoses have disclaimers saying something about the lead content which is why you should be careful with the ones you buy.
-There are, of course, garden hoses which do not have lead but they can be a bit more expensive than the usual ones.
+There are, of course, garden hoses that do not have lead but they can be a bit more expensive than the usual ones.